 - Get detected by Radar Detection Tools.

-There are two ways an enemy infantry player’s position can appear on your minimap:
+There are two ways an enemy player’s position can appear on your minimap:

 1. As a dot.
-It will show your position at the time of detection event.
+It will show player’s position at the time of detection event.
 For example, when somebody fires an unsuppressed weapon near you, he will be put on your minimap as a dot.
-The dot will linger for a couple of seconds, but will not move with the enemy.
+The dot will linger for a couple of seconds, but will not follow the enemy movement.

 So if you see you’re losing a control point, you know for sure there’s at least one enemy there.

 Nearby enemy vehicles automatically appear on your minimap, from hundreds of meters.
-This can be reduced and completely removed by Vehicle Stealth certifications, but vehicles will still briefly appear on minimap when firing within 50m.
+This can be reduced and completely removed by Vehicle Stealth certifications, but vehicles will still briefly appear on minimap when firing within their weapons’ Fire Detect Range.